Gigaspaces/xap-docs/site/content/xap/12.3/admin/web-management-hosts-view.markdown

 {{%ssummary%}}{{%/ssummary%}}

-By clicking the `Hosts` tab at the top left, you will enter the hosts screen.
-This screen enables you to monitor the physical resources of your cluster.
-The physical resources include the hosts and virtual machines.
+Use the Hosts view to monitor the physical resources of your cluster.
+These  include the hosts and virtual machines.
 Please refer to the image below and the call-outs in it for more details.

 <br>